RevolutionTech/revolutiontech.ca/README.md

     poetry run zappa deploy

 Once deployed, you will need to set environment variables on the generated Lambda.
-In addition to the environment variables for the development environment, you will also need to provide two additional environment variables: `REVOLUTIONTECH_AWS_ACCESS_KEY_ID` and `REVOLUTIONTECH_AWS_SECRET_ACCESS_KEY`.
+See `prod.py` for additional environment variables used in production.

-Then to publish static assets, run the `manage.py collectstatic` command locally, using the production environment variables listed above:
+Then to publish static assets, run the `manage.py collectstatic` command locally, setting the environment variables for AWS credentials to the values used in production:

     STAGE=production REVOLUTIONTECH_AWS_ACCESS_KEY_ID=1234 REVOLUTIONTECH_AWS_SECRET_ACCESS_KEY=abc123 poetry run python manage.py collectstatic --noinput